-During the year under review, no stock options have been granted to the Independent Directors under ESOP - 2007 or ESOP - 2018 Scheme of the Company.
+During the year under review, no stock options have been granted to the Independent Directors under ESOP - 2018 Scheme of the Company.
 Also, no Director has exercised any Stock Options, in terms of the applicable provisions.

-During the Financial Year 2020-21, the Company did not advance any loan to any of its Directors.
+During the Financial Year 2021-22, the Company did not advance any loan to any of its Directors.
 Further, there are no pecuniary relationships or transactions between the Independent Directors and the Company, other than the sitting fees paid to Non-Executive and Independent Directors for attending the meetings of the Board and its Committees, as detailed above.